-Acts as a form of meditation and incorporates relaxation and breathing exercises
+It acts as a form of meditation and incorporates relaxation and breathing exercises.

-The Lotus Pose (also called Padmasana) is another good yoga move where you can incorporate touching your pup with your hands.
-This pose you begin sitting down and by bending the knee.
-You then place your right foot on top of the left leg to rest where you should feel a nice stretch.
+The Lotus Pose (also called Padmasana) is a great yoga move where you can incorporate touching your pup with your hands.
+In this pose, you begin sitting down and by bending the knee.
+You then place your right foot on top of the left leg to rest, where you should feel a nice stretch.

 Begin by bending the knee and placing the top of your left foot just inside the point where your hip creases near the groin.
 Bend your right knee, and gently lift your right foot on top of the left leg.
 Rest your leg just inside the point where your other hip creases near the groin.

 When you are in this pose and ready to start taking deep breaths, place the top of your hands on your pup.
 This way, they will be able to feel the calming energy while you complete this yoga exercise.

 Another good doga pose to start having your pup feel your calming energy is the Hero Pose, also called Virasana.
 This one also has the added benefit of helping your posture.
 Sit on the floor with your knees bent.
 Place your feet on either side of your hips and make sure your heels are pointed towards the ceiling.